10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 Total Weighted Score 100% 3.9 3.9

-What to do when scores are close: In the example above, both vendors scored 3.9.
-This is where qualitative factors and reference checks become the tiebreaker.
-Document your decision rationale—this protects you if the selection is later questioned.
+What to do when scores are close: When scores are close, qualitative factors and reference checks become the tiebreaker.
+Document your decision rationale.

-Scoring calibration insight: Have evaluators independently score one sample proposal together, then compare scores.
-We've found that teams who do calibration scoring show 60% less score variance in actual evaluations—meaning they're applying criteria consistently.
+Scoring calibration insight: Have evaluators independently score one sample proposal together, then compare scores to ensure they're applying criteria consistently.

-Our automated response tools can extract and structure vendor responses to make them easier to score objectively, reducing evaluator time by 40%.
+Our automated response tools can extract and structure vendor responses to make them easier to score objectively.

 9. Competitive Proposal Encouragement